exbuddha/InternetAwareApp/README.md

 One challenge that the code solves is to postpone work to a later time until a session id is acquired from the database.
-In order to achieve this while keeping the design restriction to never block the main thread in mind, a runner is introduced that can schedule code to run in a context concurrent to the application in a few simple steps:
+In order to achieve this while keeping the design restriction to never block the main thread in mind, a runner is introduced that can schedule code to run in a context concurrent to the application in a few easy steps:

 1. Declare the async work as a function accepting a live data scope that will be used in a background context: